fedora-infra/taiga-contrib-oidc-auth/README.md

 ...
 ```

-This value defaults to "/oidc", as used in the examples above.
-It may make your
+The value defaults to `/oidc`, as used in the examples above.
+Mounting it
-HTTP proxy configuration easier.
+inside the `/api` namespace may make your HTTP proxy configuration easier.